mackadamian/mailbeez-documentation/pages/03.documentation/05.configbeez/01.config_queen/default.en.md

 #  last_modified: true
 ---

-This module represents the core of the MailBeez System
+This module represents the core of the MailBeez System.

+Here you can configure the core functionality of MailBeez - have a look to see the options.

 #### Updating MailBeez